© 2024 Connecticut Public

 Cocchi told a state trooper at the casino that he popped a tire coming around a corner near the casino.
 Surveillance video indicated this was not the case, the complaint said.

-A prosecutor with the state Attorney General's Office, which handled the case because the arrest occurred on casino property, said the damage occurred on the North End Bridge, more than a mile away, according to The Republican newspaper.
+A prosecutor with the state Attorney General's Office, which handled the case because the arrest was on casino property, said the damage occurred on the North End Bridge, more than a mile away, according to The Republican newspaper.

 "City video cameras showed the white Ford Explorer in this area, smoking, and a tire bouncing away from the vehicle,” the newspaper said Assistant Attorney General Mary Sandstrom told the court.